labmec/wgma/README.md

 - how to integrate a given FEM solution (for orthogonalising modes for instance)
 - how to insert probes in the mesh for visualising the solution
 - how to deal with problems of dimension `d-1` : identifying PML regions, etc

+### sf3d

+Modal analysis of a step index optical fiber followed by a frequency analysis of the propagation of the dominant mode.

+Illustrates
+- how to solve large scale 3d problems using iterative solvers